Our distinctive approach

 We strongly prioritize providing high-quality hay as the primary means of ensuring the health and happiness of our animals.
 We source our hay locally opting for a blend of straight alfalfa for lactating does and a mix of alfalfa and orchard hay for the rest of the herd.
 The quality of the hay is consistently excellent, with minimal waste, which is a significant advantage for us.

 In addition to hay, our animals receive a daily feeding of Burkmann dairy pellets (18% protein) when lactating, alfalfa pellets, Unbeetable pellets, as well as shredded beat pulp with sunflower seeds provided once a day through mob feeding.
-To supplement their nutritional needs, we offer Burkmann Dairy loose minerals to all animals round-the-clock, year-round.
+To supplement their nutritional needs, we offer Burkmann Beefmaster loose minerals to all animals round-the-clock, year-round.

 Vaccinations, Parasite protocol & Coccidia prevention